spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/openapi-server-war/src/site/markdown/index.md

 # Web: Use OpenAPI Code Generation tool create a WAR from OpenAPI specification documentation

-This sample describes how to use OpenAPI Code Generation tool to create a WAR from OpenAPI specification documentation.
+This sample describes how to use OpenAPI Code Generation tool to create a server stub from OpenAPI specification documentation, and package it as a WAR.
 The resulting archive can then be used in a downstream EventFlow fragment.

 * [Add a sample OpenAPI specification YAML file](#add-openapi-specification)
 * [Add the OpenAPI generator maven plugin and dependencies](#add-maven-plugin-and-dependecies)